• HOME

 21 Thursday Jul 2011

-Posted Self-Reflection
+Posted by Bevan Thomas in Self-Reflection

 Every Wednesday, I hang-out at the local coffee shop with the rest of Cloudscape, a collective of BC comic book creators.
 These regular meetings are to announce particular Cloudscape events, as well as to work on artwork and chat with other artists.
 Unlike most of the other members, I’m mainly a writer, and so I don’t spend my time sketching and generally have a hard time focusing on my writing during group meeting.
 Because of that, I spend most of my time circulating, talking to various members and taking a look at their work.